Post-Parkland, Florida OKs easier path for death penalty

 Barring any stays, it will be the shortest period that three executions have been carried out in Florida since 2014 under former Gov. Rick Scott, also a Republican.

 For decades, Florida had not required unanimity in capital punishment.
-The state allowed a judge to impose capital punishment as long as a majority of jurors were in favor of the penalty.
+The state previously allowed a judge to impose capital punishment as long as a majority of jurors were in favor of the penalty.
 But in 2016, the U.S. Supreme Court threw out state law, saying it allowed judges too much discretion.

-The state Legislature then passed a bill requiring a 10-2 jury recommendation, but the state Supreme Court said such recommendations should be unanimous, prompting lawmakers in 2017 to require just that.
+The state Legislature then passed a bill requiring a 10-2 jury recommendation.
+But the state Supreme Court said such recommendations should be unanimous, prompting lawmakers in 2017 to require just that.

 Three years later, the state Supreme Court, with new conservative jurists appointed by DeSantis, rescinded its earlier decision and ruled that a death recommendation does not need to be unanimous.
 Florida’s unanimity standard has remained untouched until now.